Open Now — 24/7 Plumbing

 Post-Inspection Steps and Follow-Up

-After completing the assessment, inspectors will document all findings, photos and recommendations in a detailed report.
-This is distributed to the strata council or manager for review.
+After completing the assessment, inspectors document all findings, photos, and recommendations in a detailed report, distributed to the strata council or manager for review.

 Based on the report, the strata council prioritises repairs by urgency and allocates funds.
 Minor fixes are scheduled in the next few months, while major replacements may require planning.
-Potential timelines for the planned repairs are shared with residents, along with estimated start dates and durations for each project.
+Potential timelines for the planned repairs are shared with residents, along with each project’s estimated start dates and durations.

 After this, qualified plumbers are selected to conduct the necessary repairs or replacements according to the inspection report guidelines within the allotted time frame and budget.